-See Canvas for nominations and supporting documents related to several case study sites: 1601-03 Lombard St, Camac Baths (204 S 12th St), Henry Minton House (204 S 12th St), and Frances Harper House (1006 Bainbridge St).
+See Canvas for nominations and supporting documents related to several sites to be discussed in Jim and Oscar's presentations: 1601-03 Lombard St, Camac Baths (204 S 12th St), Henry Minton House (204 S 12th St).

-12) 11/15 Nomination Workshop
+12) 11/12 Nomination Workshop

-• Come to class prepared to verbally present your argument for designation to the class-including your chosen criteria and supporting evidence.
+- By 5pm on the day prior to class, each student should upload a short draft presentation, which they will present to the group the next day.
+Full instructions are available on Canvas. - Come to class prepared to verbally present your argument for designation to the class-including your chosen criteria and supporting evidence.
 The group will provide feedback as an input to ongoing work on your nomination.